igk1972/netlify-cms-oauth-provider-go/README.md

 # About the Project
 This project is to provide an OAuth Provider Server for the [Pulumi's CMS project](https://github.com/pulumi/doc-cms).
 The CMS for Pulumi website is going to deploy on AWS rather than on Netlify.
 Netlify use the Netlify Identity Service which provides OAuth provider server.
 Based on [Netlify's instruction](https://www.netlifycms.org/docs/external-oauth-clients/) of customize this step we need to provide our own OAuth client.

-Netlify-CMS oauth client sends token in form as Netlify service itself.
-This project is implementated in Go (golang), connected with AWS Fargate and configured AWS Route 53 domain and certification using Pulumi
+The provider's content code is referencing to the [External OAuth Client example from Netlify CMS](https://www.netlifycms.org/docs/external-oauth-clients/).
+It is connected with AWS Fargate and configured AWS Route 53 domain and certification using Pulumi
 Here are some reference:
 - @igk1972 [OAuth provider](https://github.com/igk1972/netlify-cms-oauth-provider-go) for OAuth Provider and it's frontend
 - pulumi's [hello fargate example](https://github.com/pulumi/examples/tree/master/aws-ts-hello-fargate) for connecting to AWS Fargate to adopt Docker setting in cloud